EliasHaaralahti/congestion-sim/README.md

 # CongestionSim

 ### Aalto University project for course CS-E4875 - Research Project in Machine Learning, Data Science and Artificial Intelligence, 5 ECTS.
-- The goal of the project was to simulate a city with vehicles and pedestrians in CARLA.
-The results were stored in HDF5 format and processed by a DES simulation.
-We performed object recognition on the vehicles cameras and estimated position of detected objects to form a 2D world for analyzing traffic congestion in intersections.
-A separate CNN based deep learning model was also used to classify congestion status of an area from an image.
+- The goal of the project was to estimate traffic congestion using sensors of vehicles.
+This was done by simulating a city with vehicles and pedestrians in CARLA and storing the results in HDF5 format.
+The results were then processed by a DES simulation that detects objects using the YOLOv5 model and estimates the position of detected objects in a 2D world relative to the camera.
+The 2D world is then used for analysis, such as congestion detection and very simple collision warning detection.
+A separate CNN based deep learning model was also trained to classify congestion status of an area from images produced by CARLA.

 ![](https://github.com/EliasHaaralahti/CongestionSim/blob/main/graphics/CongestionSimGif2.gif)